necto/softboundcets-34/README.md

 more technical details and algorithms, visit SoftBoundCETS website at http://www.cs.rutgers.edu/~santosh.nagarakatte/softbound/

+This fork aims Klee integration for automated test generation using symbolic execution.
+This approach allows to to test your application only on at development time exploring all the possible inputs and release a version without SoftBoundCETS performance overhead.

 Using SoftBoundCETS with LLVM+CLANG-3.4 on a x86-64 machine with Linux OS